BenjaminBerhault/JohnsHopkins/GettingAndCleaningData/CourseProject/README.md

 ## Instructions
 1. Download the script "run_analysis.R" in your working directory
 1. From your working directory create a folder named “UCI HAR Dataset”
-2. Extract in it data downloaded above (getdata-projectfiles-UCI HAR Dataset.zip)
+2. Extract in it data downloadable from the link specified above (getdata-projectfiles-UCI HAR Dataset.zip)
 3. Run the R script (run_analysis.R)
-4.	"tidy_data" in the R environment should contain dataset we are looking for
+4.	"tidy_data" in the R environment should contain the dataset we are looking for
 5. A new “tidy_data.txt” file should also be created in your working directory